florinpop17/app-ideas/Projects/Word-Frequency-App.md

 -   [ ] User can see a text input box, a 'Translate' button, and a word frequency table.
 -   [ ] User can enter text (or cut and paste) into the input box.
-This input box must allow the entry of large blocks of text (maxiumum of 2048 characters).
+This input box must allow the entry of large blocks of text (maximum of 2048 characters).
 -   [ ] User can click the 'Translate' button to analyze the word frequency in the text that has been input.
 -   [ ] User can see an error message if the text input box is empty.